-Roughly 80% of the surface of Greenland, the Greenland ice sheet is the second largest body of ice in the world.
-Weather and ice will dictate our exact route, but expect to explore well north of Scoresbysund, in the largest national park in the world –Northeast Greenland National Park.
-Being the end of summer, the ice will have retreated as far as it ever does, allowing us to explore the fjords, bays, nooks and crannies of this stunning coastline.
+Encompassing roughly 80% of the surface of Greenland, the Greenland ice sheet is the second largest body of ice in the world.
+Weather and ice will dictate our exact route, but we plan to explore well north of Scoresbysund, in the largest national park in the world—Northeast Greenland National Park.
+We will also set a course for Scoresbysund, the largest and longest fjord system on earth, with the village of Ittoqqortoormiit at its entrance.
+Being the end of summer, the ice will have retreated as far as it ever does, allowing us to explore the fjords, bays, nooks, and crannies of this stunning coastline.
 We hope to see the iconic arctic wildlife: polar bears, seals and whales.
-And the northern lights will be on show every night, conditions permitting.
-We will also set a course for Scoresbysund, the largest and longest fjord system on earth, with a native village at its entrance.
+We'll also be on constant watch for the Northern Lights, conditions permitting

 1 Breakfast, 1 Lunch

 Disembark in Reykjavík.
 Soak in the Blue Lagoon’s geothermal waters.
 Transfer to the airport for flights home.